Joaovsales/project-light-year-converter/README.md

 # project-light-year-converter
  Light year to kilometer website using html, css and JS.
-Study purposes.
+Studying purposes.